vitaliylunyk/webApp/readme.md

-To use it you have to clone the files into your computer and dowload all the dependencies with
+To use it you have to clone the files into your computer and download all the dependencies with

-`npm install`
+`npm install`,
 `bower install`

 To run it, write gulp on your console.